gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. If you want to encode only a certain set of your data, use the **available filters**.
   - **Quick-filters**: Below the grey tab band, there are four boxes displaying from left to right: the total number of records (**All records**), the percentage and number of not-encoded records (**Not encoded / Incomplete**), the percentage and number of not-published records (**Not published**) and the percentage and number of not-validated records (**Not validated**).
 By selecting one, you can set a first level of filters.
-  - **Search bar**: Below the Quick-filters, there is a search bar (🔍Search) which allows you to look for specific values in the following attributes : cataloNumber, scientificName and occurrenceID.
+  - **🔍Search**: Below the Quick-filters, there is a search bar which allows you to look for specific values in the following attributes : cataloNumber, scientificName and occurrenceID.
-  - **🎚️Filters**: Next to the search bar, there is this button which opens a pop-up window with available filters for your dataset.
-Currently, you can filter only the IUCN Red List categories, the MIDS levels, the Taxonomy of the ranks species, kingdom and phylum and the Location at the level of the continents.
-An improvement of the filters is planned soon.
+  - **🎚️Filters**: Next to the search bar, there is the Filters button which opens a pop-up window with available filters for your dataset.
+Please check the [Filters paragraph](#filters){:target="_blank"} for a precise description.
 2. Click on **🧩Encode**.
   - A pop-up window _Encoding Summary_ opens with a short summary of what the encoding does.
 Briefly said, it uses some fields as query values sent to available dictionaries of data (like GBIF API) to encode the provided values and enrich attributes with new values.
 It is extremely useful for taxonomic standardisation, georeferencing, species protection, etc. (see [the section on the encoding in the FAQs](/en/data-aggregator-faqs#what-does-the-encoding-do){:target="_blank"} for more details about what it does)
   - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.